py-jonathan/FastAPI-baseservice/Readme.md

 ### Why we built fastapi-base-service
 I want this repository to be able to create a server that can handle HTTP requests, WebSocket requests, and gRPC in less than one day.
 This codebase should be available for immediate use whenever I have ideas related to AI or GPT.
 I have a funny example, check it out

 ## Welcome to Python-Base-Service
 A clear and fast Python codebase for building services that handle HTTP, SSE, and WS requests.
 In the fastapi-base-service, I have developed the following features, with ongoing features in the pipeline using the FastAPI framework.
 This framework provides robust features that enable developers to create web/apps quickly, within 1-2 days:

-- [x] Support for working with configurations (Dev, Production, Default Values) with TOML.
 - [x] Support for managing logs (Format, Output, Level).
 - [x] Support for database operations (RDBMS like Postgres, MongoDB).
 - [x] Support for Authentication with JWT (Sample Payload, Create, GetClaims).